 Burning the power cord often occurs with extension cables, where the cable remains coiled and heats up due to the consumption of electricity.

 A build-up of dust in the engine could be the cause of your circular saw suddenly stopping.
 Insufficient air or cooling can reach the motor region if it becomes clogged with sawdust and debris.
-Your engine will overheat and suddenly stop working as a result of this.
+Your engine will overheat and cause the circular saw blade not spinning.
 Dirt deposited on moving parts might also cause them to become stuck.

 If the saw you’re using isn’t powerful enough to cut through the wood, it won’t cut and will keep stopping.
 As a result, make sure your saw has adequate power to cut through the material you’re working with, and invest in a bespoke blade.
 The blade will continue to halt until it has gained sufficient strength.

-The other reason behind a circular saw stopping may be due to an engine that has partially stalled due to under-use.
+The other reason behind a circular saw stopped working may be due to an engine that has partially stalled due to under-use.
 Worn parts can also cause some problems here.
 The blade will not spin smoothly or will simply be loose and not held properly to cut a straight line.

 A bad connection between the handle and the motor can also cause your circular saw blade to stall.
 This problem will usually be associated with the engine not wanting to start when the switch is pressed.